Elizabeth McCaul

-Elizabeth McCaul is a member of the Supervisory Board of the European Central Bank.
-McCaul previously served as Superintendent of Banks for the State of New York, the head of the New York State Banking Department and held several senior executive positions at Promontory Financial Group, an IBM company.
-She founded the New York office of the strategy, risk management, and compliance consulting firm, and most recently served as global head of strategy for Promontory and interim chair of Promontory Financial Group Europe.
+Elizabeth McCaul has been a member of the European Central Bank's supervisory board since 2019.
+She previously served as superintendent of banks for New York state, and as the head of the New York State Banking Department.
+Before that, McCaul held senior executive positions at Promontory Financial Group, an IBM company.

 Career

 McCaul began her career in 1985 as an investment banker at Goldman Sachs, where she specialized in energy and project financing.

 New York State Banking Department

-In 1995, she joined the New York State Banking Department as chief of staff to Neil D. Levin, a former Goldman Sachs colleague who had been appointed Superintendent of Banks.
-Ms. McCaul became Acting Superintendent in 1997 upon Levin's departure to head the New York State Department of Insurance, and she continued in that capacity for two years.
-While serving as Acting Superintendent, McCaul established the Banking Department's Tokyo office, its second permanent office outside the U.S.
+In 1995, she joined the New York State Banking Department as chief of staff to Neil D. Levin, a former Goldman Sachs colleague who had been appointed superintendent of banks.
+McCaul became acting superintendent in 1997 upon Levin's departure, and she continued in that capacity for two years.
+She established the department's Tokyo office, its second permanent office outside the U.S.

-New York Governor George Pataki nominated McCaul in December 1999 to become Superintendent.
+New York governor George Pataki nominated McCaul in December 1999 to become superintendent.
 Her nomination was confirmed by the New York State Senate on June 7, 2000.

-As Superintendent of Banks, McCaul regulated and supervised New York State's 3,500 financial institutions, including foreign institutions with offices in New York; New York banks with multinational operations; and state-chartered banks, savings and loan, trust companies, mortgage brokers, credit unions, and finance companies.

-During McCaul's tenure as Banking Superintendent, her office established a New York State Holocaust Claims Processing Office to assist and advocate on behalf of Holocaust survivors and their heirs who were trying to recover assets wrongfully held or stolen in World War II.
-Her office blocked a proposed merger of the Union Bank of Switzerland and the Swiss Bank Corporation in 1998 until the banks promised to cooperate on the return of victim's assets.
+The role involved regulating and supervising the state's 3,500 financial institutions.
+Her office established a claims processing office to assist Holocaust survivors and their heirs who were trying to recover assets wrongfully held or stolen in World War II.
+Her office blocked a proposed merger of the Union Bank of Switzerland and the Swiss Bank Corporation until the banks promised to cooperate on the return of victims' assets.

 McCaul oversaw initiatives to ensure that the New York banking system functioned well in the aftermath of the September 11, 2001, terrorist attacks.

-McCaul also was a key negotiator, along with several state attorneys general, of a $484 million multistate settlement with Household International Inc. regarding Household's residential mortgage lending practices.
-The settlement, which provided approximately $37 million in restitution to up to 25,000 New York borrowers, was at the time the largest predatory lending settlement ever recorded in the U.S.
+McCaul negotiated, along with several state attorneys general, a $484 million multistate settlement with Household International Inc. regarding its residential mortgage lending practices.
+The settlement, which provided $37 million in restitution to up to 25,000 New York borrowers, was at the time the largest predatory lending settlement recorded in the U.S.

-In March 2003, McCaul announced that she would step down as Superintendent after a short transition period, citing personal reasons.
+In March 2003, McCaul announced that she would step down as superintendent after a short transition period, citing personal reasons.
 She had recently given birth to her fifth child.
-At the end of her tenure as Superintendent, McCaul had served eight years with the Banking Department and six years as its chief.
+At the end of her tenure, McCaul had served eight years with the department and six years as its chief.